ls1intum/thesis-template-typst/chapters/04/main.typ

 This activity aims to understand the users' requirements of the system.
 The requirements can be elicited by observing or interviewing the user
 @bruegge2004OOSE.
-This section encompasses the elicitation of functional and non-functional requirements in the subsections @ra-functional-requirements, @ra-non-functional-requirements, respectively.
+This section encompasses the elicitation of functional and nonfunctional requirements in the subsections @ra-functional-requirements, @ra-nonfunctional-requirements, respectively.

 === Functional Requirements <ra-functional-requirements>